27 AI Prompt Templates That Actually Work in 2026 (Copy-Paste Ready)

 Put answers and explanations in a separate section AFTER the problems so I can attempt them first.

-Yesterday I learned about: [topic + key points]
+Yesterday I learned about: [topic and key points]

 Today, drill me for 15 minutes.